ScalaConsultants/akka-message-visualization/README.md

 However, this will produce invalid results in case we either override hashcode or reuse the same message over more than one recorded transmission.
 Hash would also change if message came from a remote actor.
-To work around such issue we would have to wrap message with object that would carry some unique identifier and after message arrival unwrap it for a partial functions. `MessagingLogger` would then ignore wrapper and record only message and unique identifier.
+To work around such issue we wrapped messages with `MessageWithID` that carries some unique identifier and after message arrival we unwrap it for a partial functions. `MessagingLogger` ignores wrapper and records message and unique identifier.

 Those limitations mean that the project which would decide on using visualization would have to introduce a lot of boilerplate code and additional conventions.
 Depending on usefulness of the tool we might consider request Akka authors